 Description of care and procedure for

 staff to follow including hygiene

 control measures

+control medadres

 Identity which parts of the care the

 child can do independently

-, ,
+and the second of the second of

 Resources required and provider

-Resources required and provider

 Frequency/times when care required

-Whore will personal care be carried
+Trequency/times when care required

+NA/I : I : I

-Where will personal care be carried out?
+Where will personal care be carried

-out:
+out?

 Identify any moving and handling

 needs (complete a moving and

 handling profile if required)

+Transcaring process is equal out

 Any additional relevant information?

 e.g. communication needs, behaviour,

+e.g. communication needs, behaviour,

-Management of wet/soiled slething
+Management of wet/acited alathing

 Management of wet/soiled clothing

 Number of staff required

-·
+•

 Names of staff identified to carry out

 intimate personal care

+mumate personal care